korora-social/korora/docs/design/readme.md

     -   A `Follow` activity will be sent to the huddle's inbox, if the huddle allows anyone to follow, an automatic `Accept` will be sent back, if not the owner will need to approve or deny the request.

     -   When a user `Create`s a new activity to a public huddle, the ideal situation would be the actual user Actor sends the new activity to everyone in a given huddle.

         There's a question of if this will look like that user sending a DM to a given mastodon user, if this looks like direct messages Korora will need to instead send an `Announce` activity to the huddle Actor's followers list.
         Reading the code, it _looks_ like it shouldn't look like a DM or mention at all, though it does mean that the visibility is `Limited`, which may mean it shows up on a user's timeline on the remote instance?
 To be explored.
         Okay so it definitely _looks_ like it should only show up in the feeds of those in the `cc` or `to` field, and shouldn't show up on the public timeline.
         It also seems like `Limited` status posts aren't boostable in Mastodon?
 But I think that's fine and if this takes off we can add an extension to the activities that specifies if it's sharable.
         Neat!

     -   The `korora:Huddle` Actor's outbox should just be `Announce` activities of the original posts by the primary user Actor.
         Ideally, this should mean that remove users browsing the huddle Actor should see the posts shared to that huddle.
 Again, TBD based on what happens in the real world.

+-   Korora will still need to keep track of the traditional Followers/Following paradigm, because while you may be following someone, they may not follow you.
+    This is because you may send a post to a huddle which includes people not following you or that huddle.
+    In this case, Korora may include them in `to` and `cc` for outboxes, but it should not deliver those users' inboxes.

 ## Minimum UI